develsoftware/GMinerRelease/README.md

 * temperature control and stop the GPU in case of overheating
 * watchdog - process-observer of state of main systems of the miner, which will restart the miner in case of crash or freeze
 * mechanism to restore lost connection with pool
-* supporting failover pools, the miner uses failover pools until the connection with the main pool is restored
+* support failover pools, the miner uses failover pools until the connection with the main pool is restored
 * support secure connections
 * support SOCKS5 proxy
 * informative and readable tabular statistics output to console